AndersonYong/URetinex-Net/README.md

 # Evaluate

-If you want to evaluate using our provided pretrained model, please download the [LOL test datasets].
+If you want to evaluate using our provided pretrained model, please download the [LOL test datasets](https://daooshee.github.io/BMVC2018website/).
 And put the dataset in *./test_data*.
 Simply run
 ```
 python evaluate.py